buermann/introspective_admin/README.md

 end
 ```

-Registering MyModel will set up the index, show, and form configurations for every attribute and nested association on the model excluding those in MyAdmin.exclude_params, with links to associated records (if they have ActiveAdmin screens), eager loading of nested associations, and permitting every non-excluded attribute on the model.
+Registering MyModel will set up the index, show, and form configurations for every attribute, virtual attribute listed in MyAdmin.include_virtual_attributes (e.g. a password field for a Devise model), and nested association on the model excluding those in MyAdmin.exclude_params.
+It will link to associated records (if they have ActiveAdmin screens), perform eager loading of nested associations, and permit parameters for every non-excluded attribute on the model.

 Customizing select box options for associations is done by adding an
 "options_for_X" class method on the administrated model: